 What Is the Purpose of Membership Certificates?

-LLCs use membership certificates to note individual members' ownership of the company.
-They're often included with articles of organization or operating agreement and serve as proof that an owner has been admitted to membership.
+They're often included with articles of organization or the LLC operating agreement and serve as proof that an owner has been admitted to membership.

 Is a Membership Certificate the Same as a Share Certificate?

-A membership certificate is a document that proves you are a shareholder of an LLC.
-It's different from a share certificate, which is what investors receive in exchange for their money and how much ownership they technically have.
-Membership certificates only show your right to vote on matters within the company, not your ownership stake or profit participation.
+A membership certificate is a document that proves you are a shareholder of a limited liability company.
+On the other hand, a share certificate is a document investors receive in exchange for their money and the ownership percentage.

-Membership ledgers are documents that list all of the transactions made by a member between specified dates.
-These records can be used as proof of membership status to determine how much money is owed in fees and other purposes.
+An LLC membership ledger is a document that lists all of the transactions made by a member between specified dates.
+The records can be used as proof of membership status to determine how much money is owed in fees and other purposes.